V-Cube 6: Solutions

 There are numerous ways to solve the V-Cube 6.
 Some of the popular ones are given below.

 Reduction method

 The reduction method is a popular method among the speedcubing community.
 The method starts off by solving the 96 face centers, making sure that colors are properly placed relative to each other.
 The next step involves matching up quartets of edge pieces into solid strips.
-At this point the cube is solved as if it were a very large 3×3×3 cube, with possible parity errors (described below) which cannot occur on the original 3×3×3 cube.
+At this point, the cube is solved as if it were a very large 3×3×3 cube.
+However, parity errors are possible (described below), which cannot occur on the original 3×3×3 cube.

 Yau method

 The Yau method is another popular method.
 This has much in common with the reduction method, but involves performing some steps in a different order.

 Cage method

 The cage method differs in that the edges and corners are solved first.
-In some versions the centers of two opposite faces are solved prior to this.
+In some versions, the centers of two opposite faces are solved prior to this.
 The final step entails moving the remaining center pieces to the proper faces.
+This method avoids parity errors at the cost of efficiency.